 Restrictions.
-The Graduate Studies Office requires students enrolled in the M.A. in American Studies program and in the M.Ed. in Adult Education Management and Administration and Non-Certificate options to have twelve credit hours of undergraduate work in a discipline related to their area of specialization.
-For those who do not, extra coursework will be required to provide an appropriate background for their graduate content area.
+The Graduate Studies Office requires students enrolled in the M.A. in American Studies program and in the M.Ed. in Adult Education Management and Administration option to have twelve credit hours of undergraduate work in a discipline related to their area of specialization.
+For those who do not, extra coursework may be required to provide an appropriate background for their graduate content area.